geography curriculum map

 Personal Development and Cultural Capital in Geography

-Every Wednesday after school, we also run a revision session for GCSE pupils.
+Every Friday after school, we run a revision session for GCSE pupils.
 This is primarily aimed at Year 11 but others are welcome.

 We run an educational visit for every year group.
 We aim to build up fieldwork skills for both human and physical geography.
 We also aim to give pupils the opportunity to learn outside the classroom whilst carrying out specific investigations.